 Work on your non-technical skills

-Despite the fact that your will graduate to be an engineer, you are required to be proficient in other fields too; foe example, presenting yourself confidently.
+Even though your will graduate to be an engineer, you are required to be proficient in other fields too; for example, presenting yourself confidently.
 Eloquence, confidence, presence of mind, and soft skills will only give you an edge over other candidates and make you appear more convincing for a professional role.

-Although these are only a few ways that you can use to work on yourself, practising these will help you do much better at you job interviews and selection tests.
+Although these are only a few ways that you can use to work on yourself, practicing these will help you do much better at your job interviews and selection tests.